nnja/pycon_pybadge_2020/README.md

 To turn the LED on, press the "up" button.
 To turn the LED off, press the "down" button.
 To make the LED off by default, change the value of `led_on` to `False` in the `NameBadge` class.

-To change the brightness of the LED, increase the `LED_BRIGHTNESS` constant from 0.0 to 1.0.
+The brightness of the LED can be changed with the `LED_BRIGHTNESS` constant.
+The brightness value can be adjusted from 0.0 which is completely off, to 1.0 which is very bright.

 #### Social Battery Status